-(Advanced, International and optional-purchase GPS receiver only)
+(Advanced, International only)

-Date Format changes the date format used by the unit This menu choice is available only when in Advanced User Mode (see Setup Menu Tab: User Mode) and when an optional-purchase GPS receiver is connected.
+Date Format changes the date format used by the unit This menu choice is available only when in Advanced User Mode (see Setup Menu Tab: User Mode).
 International Models only.
 Date Format selects the format for the date display when Time + Date is selected as a Digital Readout on the Sonar View. (see Select Readouts).